Stages of Labor — What Happens from First Contraction to Birth

 The stages and durations described here apply to spontaneous vaginal labor.
 Induced labors, augmented labors, and cesarean births follow different patterns and timelines.
 If your labor is induced or you need an intervention, your provider will guide you through the process.

 If you have heavy bleeding during pregnancy or labor, contact your healthcare provider or go to the hospital immediately.
 If you have sudden severe pain during pregnancy or labor, contact your healthcare provider or go to the hospital immediately.
 If you notice reduced or absent fetal movement during pregnancy or labor, contact your healthcare provider or go to the hospital immediately.
 If you have fluid leakage before 37 weeks, contact your healthcare provider or go to the hospital immediately.
 If you have a fever during pregnancy or labor, contact your healthcare provider or go to the hospital immediately.
 If you have vision changes during pregnancy or labor, contact your healthcare provider or go to the hospital immediately.
-Know when to go to the hospital and do not delay seeking care.
+Know when to go to the hospital, and don't delay getting care.

 Frequently Asked Questions